Xenobia Bailey: Work

-"To be an artist and be able to create things – it's like fireworks every time you think about something", says Bailey.
+"To be an artist and be able to create things – it's like fireworks every time you think about something," says Bailey.
 "I try to get energy and movement from something that is not moving at all."

 Bailey's technique, of mostly circular rows of single crochet, forms a fabric classified as tapestry crochet in flat, geometric, highly colored designs influenced by African, Chinese, and Native American and Eastern philosophies, with undertones of 1970s "Funk" aesthetic.
 Her work draws upon the Kongo Cosmogram, or Yowa, a symbol important to Kongo metaphysics and spiritual ceremonies.
 Her signature stitch is a flowy line, as if it is dripping.
 She calls it the "liquid stitch".
 Her hats have been featured in United Colors of Benetton ads, on The Cosby Show, and in the Spike Lee film Do The Right Thing (worn by Samuel L. Jackson as DJ Mister Señor Love Daddy).
 She credits her shift from hats to walls to Chicago artist Nick Cave.
-Bailey's piece, "Sistah Paradise Great Wall of Fire Revival Tent (Mandela Cosmic tapestry of energy flow)" was exhibited at Stux Gallery, Fall 2000.
-The piece was hand crocheted with cotton acrylic yarns, with 10' high x 5' diameter.
-In 2000 Bailey received the Creative Capital Award in the discipline of Visual Arts.
+Bailey's piece "Sistah Paradise Great Wall of Fire Revival Tent (Mandela Cosmic tapestry of energy flow)" was exhibited at Stux Gallery in Fall 2000.
+The piece was hand-crocheted with cotton acrylic yarns, with 10' high x 5' diameter.
+In 2000, Bailey received the Creative Capital Award in the discipline of Visual Arts.

 In 2003, her designs were featured in an Absolut Vodka advertisement entitled "Absolut Bailey."
 Bailey has been artist-in-residence at the Studio Museum in Harlem, the Society for Contemporary Craft in Pittsburgh, and the Marie Walsh Sharpe Art Foundation in New York City.
 In an experimental collaboration sponsored by the Haystack Mountain School of Crafts and the MIT Media Lab, Bailey crocheted with electroluminescent wire.
 Her work has been exhibited at the Studio Museum of Harlem, the Jersey City Museum, the New Museum of Contemporary Art, and the High Museum of Art in Atlanta.

 As an addition to her ongoing project Paradise Under Reconstruction, she created a hanging installation in 2006 called Mothership 1: Sistah Paradise's Great Walls of Fire Revival Tent.
 This piece was created to cover the topic of absent historical documentation for African enslavement in America.